- What is an ISA allowance?

-If you’ve got an individual savings account (ISA), it’s important to know what your ISA allowance is.
+If you’ve got an individual savings account (ISA), knowing your ISA allowance is essential.
+After all, there are several types of ISAs, each with its own limit.
+And by understanding these, savers and investors can execute better financial planning.
 Here’s a breakdown of how it all works.

 What is an ISA allowance?

-An individual savings account (ISA) allows you to save and invest money in a tax-efficient manner.
-If you open an ISA, you will not pay Income Tax or Dividend Tax on any interest or dividends that you earn from it.
-Profits from ISA investments are also exempt from Capital Gains Tax.
+An individual savings account (ISA) allows you to save and invest money tax-efficiently.
+If you open an ISA, you will not pay income tax or dividend tax on any interest or dividends that you earn from it.
+Furthermore, any profits from ISA investments are also exempt from capital gains tax.

 However, there is a limit to how much money you can put into an ISA each tax year.
 This is known as the ISA allowance.

-This ISA allowance for the 2022/2023 tax year is £20,000.
-This is essentially the maximum amount you can put into an ISA between 6 April 2022 and 5 April 2023 to enjoy tax-free interest, income and growth.
+This ISA allowance for the 2022/23 tax year is £20,000.
+This is essentially the maximum amount you can put into an ISA between 6 April 2022 and 5 April 2023 to enjoy tax-free interest, income, and growth.

 Why is there a set allowance?

 Taxes on savings and investments are an important source of government revenue.
-However, the government understands that if people had to pay tax on every single pound they saved or invested, many would be discouraged from saving or investing.
+However, the government understands that if people had to pay tax on every single pound they saved or invested, many would be discouraged from putting anything aside.

 How is the allowance calculated?